Ultimate Traefik v3 Docker Compose Guide [2024]: LE, SSL, Reverse Proxy

 This is where we define our certificate resolver(s).
 In this guide, we're using the ACME DNS challenge with Cloudflare as our provider, so I've chosen dns-cloudflare as the name for this cert resolver.

-If you want Traefik to get wildcard Lets Encrypt SSL certificates (*.domain.com), then ACME DNS challenge is the only way to validate you domain.
+If you want Traefik to get wildcard Lets Encrypt SSL certificates (*.domain.com), then ACME DNS challenge is the only way to validate your domain.

 If you are using another ACME challenge or a DNS verification provider other than Cloudflare you may want to name your cert resolver differently.

 Next, we are going to specify the port information in the Traefik Docker-Compose file.
-Traefik needs three ports: 80, 443, and 8080.
+Traefik needs 80 and 443, and optionally 8080.

 ports: